-Section 22 of the Return to Work Act 2014 (the Act) sets out the rules of assessment for assessing permanent impairment and also requires the establishment of an IAAS to govern the appointment and management of suitably qualified medical practitioners to undertake assessments of permanent impairment (being assessments of WPI).
+Section 22 of the Return to Work Act 2014 (the Act) sets out the rules for assessing permanent impairment and also requires the establishment of an IAAS to govern the appointment and management of suitably qualified medical practitioners to undertake Assessments of permanent impairment.

-Under section 22(16) of the Act, the Minister must establish an IAAS for the purposes of the assessment of WPI.
+Under section 22(16) of the Act, the Minister must establish an IAAS for the purposes of the Assessment.
 Once established, the Minister will review the IAAS at intervals of no more than 5 years.